shanest/shanest.github.io/content/trip-reports/ingalls/index.md

 The trail gradually became more and more exposed and accordingly dusty.
 A definite high-desert feel.
 After passing a fork for John's Pass, the trail makes almost a straight exposed line for Ingall's pass.
 Though the terrain becomes slightly rockier, the trail maintains the gradual rise throughout, so you can really make great time gaining the vert.

+On the other side of the pass, you can chooose to stay high or dip low into a basin.^[Trail 1390.1 up high, 1390.2 down low.]
+We didn't have a ton of beta on campsites, except an expectation that there are more on the low loop, but should be some up high too.
+Since the former requires losing and then re-gaining some vert, we stayed up high and began keeping our eyes open for good sites.
+Although it didn't seem like it at first, after another quarter mile or so, you pass through a grove and come to an area with lots of very nice sites, near the one real stream for water and even a pit toilet.
+We poked around for a site that optimized tranquility, views, and proximity to water, and settled on a beauty.
+We finished setting up the tent just in time to watch the sun set over the majestic Mt Stuart.

 <figure>
 <img src="./camp-stuart.jpg" alt="Our blue Black Diamond tent set up for the night, with Mt Stuart in the background." />
 <figcaption>Our blue Black Diamond tent set up for the night, with Mt Stuart in the background.</figcaption>
 </figure>

+Speaking of tranquility, the one downside was a group of youths playing music from a boombox a few sites over.^[Not to mention leaving a full-size kitchen trash bag hanging from a tree at their site.]
+I'm sure I don't need to get on a soap box here about leaving that at home or at least playing music softly enough so that it doesn't interfere with other peoples' experiences.
+Luckily, their music choice was surprisingly enjoyable---Fleetwood Mac, Frank Sinatra, Alanis Morissette, Pink Floyd---and they did shut things down not too long after sunset.

+We both recently upgraded to [Nemo Tensor](https://amzn.to/45LfArl) pads, which are amazingly comfortable.
+Unfortunately, my ultralight "2-person" tent cannot really fit two wide pads.
+Some creative geometry got them sandwiched against each other and the walls of the tent, and we were able to happily pass out after some delicious grocery store sandwiches and a little old fashioned in a plastic bottle.^[My friends know a small cocktial is one of my trail treats.]

 ## Day 2: the climb and exit